Battle of Peshawar (1001): Aftermath

+According to some later accounts, Jayapala had entered a funeral pyre following his defeat because he felt he had disgraced himself.
+The story that he had been taken prisoner by Mahmud and then released seems doubtful.

 Mahmud later conquered the upper Indus region, and then in 1009, defeated Jayapala's son Anandapala in a battle at Chach.
 He then captured Lahore and Multan, giving him control of the Punjab region.